jsilve24/arch-dotfiles/home/.local/share/arch-install/lenovo2install.md

 ## Setup R ##
-yay -S r tcl tk libgit2 gcc-fortran libxls openmp
+yay -S r tcl tk libgit2 gcc-fortran libxls openmp yay -S udunits # for the units package in R, required by ggpattern pacman -S openssl-1.1 ## to install phyloseq for some reason

 # in R do the following
 install.packages("rmarkdown")